timrosskamp/plain-transition/README.md

 ## API

 **`myTransition.start()`**
 This starts the transition.
-This is only relevant when `autostart: false` is set in the options.
+A transition can be restarted if `start()` gets called after the transition is done.
+A transition can not be restarted while its runnung.

-**`myTransition.cancel()`**
+**`myTransition.stop()`**
-This stops the transition immediately. once it's canceled, it can't be started again.
+This stops the transition immediately.

 ## Browser support